decawas/mcmodman/README.md

 ```
 python setup.py build
 ```
-requires python and cxfreeze to be installed, the 'appdirs', 'requests', 'toml' and 'pyyaml' modules are dependencies
+requires python and cxfreeze to be installed, the 'appdirs', 'requests', 'tomlkit' and 'pyyaml' modules are dependencies

 ## Installation